-The temple is open from 6.30 am to 12.30 pm and 5 pm to 9.30 pm everyday, in summer.
+The temple is open from 6.30 am to 12.30 pm and 5 pm to 9.30 pm every day, in summer.
 In winter, however, the schedule is 7 am to 1 pm and 4.15 pm to 8.45 pm.

 Nidhivan and Seva Kunj

 Nidhivan is a sacred region in Vrindavan where Lord Krishna along with Radha and the other Gopis, used to perform the Raasleela.
 Seva Kunj in Nidhivan was discovered by Swami Hit Harivansh in 1590.
 A temple was built there known as Rang Mahal which is dedicated to Radha and Krishna.
 The temple has many beautiful paintings of Radha and Krishna and Rasaleela.
 There are many interesting features of Nidhivan.
-A most astonishing fact is, it is believed that even today, Lord Krishna and Radha with other Gopis come here in evening, and perform Raasleela.
+A most astonishing fact is, that it is believed that even today, Lord Krishna and Radha with other Gopis come here in the evening, and perform Raasleela.
 This is why after the evening Aarti, the temple is closed for all, and no one is allowed to go to the temple premises.
-It is a surprising sight that even the birds and animals in the area vacate from the place when it nears sunset.
+It is a surprising sight that even the birds and animals in the area vacate the place when it nears sunset.

 There are many beautiful trees in Nidhivan of very different kinds.
 It is believed that after dawn these trees transform into Gopis and participate in Raasleela every night.
 Even though nobody is allowed to enter Nidhivan after sunset, some people have tried to get in.
-However, they have reportedly returned having lost their mental stability, eyesight or speech in every single instance.
+However, they have reportedly returned having lost their mental stability, eyesight, or speech in every single instance.
 There is a place called Lalita Kund at some distance from the Rang Mahal.
 It is believed that this water reservoir was created by Krishna to quench the thirst of Lalita Sakhi.
 Also, there is a tamarind tree called Imli Tala in Seva Kunj.
-The tree has been there for centuries and it is believed that Lord Krishna used to play his flute sitting in this tree shade.
+The tree has been there for centuries and it is believed that Lord Krishna used to play his flute sitting in this tree’s shade.
 Nidhivan is very popular for the sanctity of the place and the interesting mythology behind its existence.